bittii-com/bittii-doc/README.md

 ## Tokens

+IMPORTANT: Use *#!/bin/sh* and remember to use Unix-style EOLs.

 Tokens open up the world of development environment as code.
 First you need to create a tar.gz package with a sturcture that resembles this:

 ```bash